onflow/docs/docs/ecosystem/wallets.md

 ## Metamask Wallet

 [Metamask](https://metamask.io/) is a secure and user-friendly crypto wallet for NFTs and digital tokens.
+Presently only supports EVM on Flow and cannot access Cadence accounts.

 https://metamask.io/